changswap/changswap-document/core-products/brewery-pool.md

 **Why would projects want to participate?**

-Since ChangSwap has had the [fairest launch ever](https://medium.com/@changswap/the-fairest-launch-ever-5b246644ba2a), BREWERY Pool projects will allow projects to receive market attention by issuing tokens to the largest \(and most active\) BSC community.
+Since ChangSwap has had the [fairest launch ever](https://medium.com/@changswap/the-fairest-launch-ever-5b246644ba2a), BREWERY Pool projects will allow projects to receive market attention by issuing tokens to the largest \(and most active\) BKC community.

 Projects will also receive an immediate default listing on the ChangSwap interface, obtaining priority promotion on the exchange \(by ranking temporarily first in selecting tokens on the website\).